35359595/nanoManager/README.md

 1. What's it for?

-	- For now it will just dowsnload and install two updates (including SP) for your MS 2016 Nano server.
+	- For now it will just download and install two updates (including SP) for your MS 2016 Nano server.

 2. Additional features planned?